-In judging the right balance to strike in this Budget I 4. have taken into account the measures I announced in the Autumn which will directly help to reduce the growth in business costs.
-I have also taken into account the lower level of the exchange rate.
-As I said in my Budget Speech two years ago, exchange rate changes alter the distribution of incomes between companies and persons.
-A higher exchange rate boosts personal spending power, but it squeezes the profits of companies exposed to international competition.
-Consequently, in my 1981 Budget, personal income tax thresholds remained unchanged in order in part to be able to offer some help to companies.
-The same considerations led me to direct over two thirds of the real tax reductions in my 1982 Budget towards industry to help cash flow and rebuild profits.
-In this Budget, the balance can rightly swing a little in the opposite direction.
+- 1. In judging the right balance to strike in this Budget I have taken into account the measures I announced in the Autumn which will directly reduce business costs.
+I have also taken into account the lower level of the exchange As I said in my Budget Speech two years ago, exchange rate changes alter the distribution of incomes between companies and persons.
+A higher exchange rate boosts personal spending power, but it squeezes the profits companies exposed to international competition.
+Consequently, in my 1981 Budget, personal income tax thesholds remained unchanged in order in part to be able to offer some help to companies. - 2.
+The same considerations led me to direct over two thirds of the real tax reductions in my 1982 Budget towards business and industry, in order to help cash flow and rebuild profits.
+In this Budget too the measures I have announced so far go largely in the same direction.
+Taken together with the changes that I announced last autumn, they will provide help for business and industry that is worth more than £11⁄2 billion in a full year. - 3.
+And that is only half the story.
+For, if business have to pay the same share of total taxes in 1983-84 as it paid in 1978-79, then it would be paying some £3 billion more than is forecast for the coming year.
+But over the years I have acted deliberately to lighten that load.
+And I have done so in recognition of the case for helping business which has been strongly, and rightly, argued in debate after debate and from all quarters of this House.
+I don't believe any hon member would suggest business and industry can pay more tax.